home-assistant/home-assistant.io/source/_integrations/pid_controller.markdown

 ha_integration_type: integration
 ---

 The `pid_controller` platform is a `number`.
-It can be used to control a number entity output to regulate a sensor value to a certain setpoint.
+It can be used to control a number entity output to regulate a sensor value to a specific setpoint.
 The value of the number entity is the setpoint.
-As a sensor, any numerical senosor entity can be used.
+As a sensor, any numerical sensor entity can be used.
 If two sensors are configured, the PID controller will act as a differential controller, using the difference between the two sensor values as input signal.
 The value for the output number entity will be calculated using the Proportional–Integral–Derivative algorithm (PID, See [https://en.wikipedia.org/wiki/PID_controller]).
 The implementation of the PID controller contains bumpless operation, and is prevented against integral windup by clipping of the output value to the minimum and maximum of the corresponding output number entity.
-This controller is typically usefull in regulated systems, for example regulate the speed of a water pump in a heat collector to keep the temperature difference between the outgoing and incomming waterstream on a certain level, so that the heat collector will perform optimal.
+This controller is typically useful in regulated systems.
+For example to regulate the speed of a water pump in a heat collector to keep the temperature difference between the outgoing and incomming water stream on a certain level, so that the heat collector will perform optimally.
 Setting up the optimal parameters for a PID controller can be a though job.
 Depending on your particalar job, you might already know more or less what the parameters should be.
 If required, you could use [manual tuning][https://en.wikipedia.org/wiki/PID_controller#Manual_tuning] to find optimal parameters.
 - For kp, start with a small number (1) and gradually make it bigger if you see that the direct reaction of the controller is too low.
 Increase the kp, until the output oscilates, than set it to half of this value.
 - For ki, keep this number to 0 until kp is set.
 Than start with a very small number (0.01).
 If you see that the reaction over time is only slowly rising, than increase it, until the controller regulates to the sepoint in a reasonalble amount of time.